 Experiences in Ha’apai for Adults

-An adult-only getaway to the South Pacific is a dream for many, whether you are looking to escape the noise of families or, well, perhaps trying to escape your own family.
-Either way, you won’t find exclusively adult-only resorts or experiences in Ha’apai but you can almost guarantee enjoying activities undisturbed with many aimed at adults or being private experiences.
+An adults-only getaway to the South Pacific is a dream for many, whether you are looking to escape the noise of families or, well, perhaps trying to escape your own family.
+Either way, you won’t find exclusively adults-only resorts or experiences in Ha’apai but you can almost guarantee enjoying activities undisturbed, with many aimed at adults or being private experiences.
 We’ll go through some excellent examples in the list of adult-only activities in Ha’apai!

-While you’re here, get more advice for an adults-only holiday with The Adult-Only Guide to Ha’apai.
+While you’re here, get more advice for an adults-only holiday with The Adults-Only Travel Guide to Ha’apai.

-1. Explore Unspoiled Reefs in a Scuba Diving Trip
+1. Explore Unspoiled Reefs on a Scuba Diving Trip

 Ha’apai is home to uncrowded and unspoiled hard coral bommies, soft coral gardens and awesome underwater tunnels all with a magnificent array of tropical marine species.
 With children having to be at least over 10 years old to take part in scuba diving in Tonga, rest assured you’ll only have this experience with your group or other like-minded travellers.
 Even so, once you’re in the water, you feel like you’re in a world of your own among the ever-intriguing underwater world.
-PADI scuba diving course and day trips are available with the Sandy Beach Resort and Matafonua Lodge, while SSI scuba diving is available from the Ha’apai Beach Resort.
-Both scuba diving operators are open to guests and non-guests of their resorts.
+PADI scuba diving courses and day trips are available with operators listed in The Best Snorkel & Scuba Dive Tours in Ha’apai.

 2. Glide Across Shallow Lagoons in Kitesurfing

 Admittedly, the kitesurfing in Ha’apai is suitable for most ages.
 However, almost everyone out on the water (which doesn’t tend to be many) is an adult.
-Resorts like Fanifo Lofa Kitesurf Tonga offer instruction to up your game.
+Resorts like Kitesurf Tonga offer instruction to up your game.
 If you want to more exclusive kiteboarding experience, they offer day trips to a “secret spot”.
-Other resorts near fantastic kitesurfing waters include the Sea Change Eco Retreat and Matafonua Lodge.
+Other resorts near fantastic kitesurfing waters include the Sea Change Eco Retreat and Matafonua Lodge – the latter also offering week-long instruction should you want to learn from scratch.

 3. Hit the Awesome Beach and Reef Breaks